metacpan/metacpan-cpan-extracted/distros/A/App-DocKnot/README.md

 version of `README` as well, avoiding the ugly text rendering on the GitHub page for a package.

-This package uses one metadata directory as its source information and generates all the various bits of documentation for a package.
+This package uses one metadata file as its source information and generates all the various bits of documentation for a package.
 This allows me to make any changes in one place and then just regenerate the web page, included documentation, and other files to incorporate those changes.
 It also lets me make changes to the templates to improve shared wording and push that out to every package I maintain during its next release, without having to remember which changes I wanted to make.

+DocKnot is also slowly absorbing other tools that I use for software distribution and web site maintenance, such as generating distribution tarballs for software packages.

 DocKnot was designed and written for my personal needs, and I'm not sure it will be useful for anyone else.
 At the least, the template files are